Arshia-Izadyar/Arshia-Izadyar/README.md

 - [Web Scraping News API](https://github.com/Arshia-Izadyar/Web-Scraping-News-API): A web scraping application using Celery to fetch and process news articles from different sources.
 This project demonstrates my skills in web scraping and asynchronous task handling.

-- [IMDb Clone](https://github.com/Arshia-Izadyar/imdb-clone): A clone of the popular movie and TV show database IMDb.
-This project allows users to browse and discover information about movies and TV shows.
+- [Divar Clone](https://github.com/Arshia-Izadyar/Clone-Divar): A clone of the popular advertise posting website Divar.ir / craigslist.org.
+This project allows users to browse and discover information about different advertisements.
 It showcases my ability to build database-driven web applications.

 - [Flappy Bird Clone](https://github.com/Arshia-Izadyar/flappy-bird-clone): A clone of the addictive mobile game Flappy Bird.
 This project highlights my proficiency in game development and showcases my interest in building interactive applications.